ravikiranvs/generator-servicenow-reactjs/Readme.md

 #Yeoman generator for creating react.js components for ServiceNow
 ##What is servicenow-reactjs
-The servicenow-reactjs generator provides a simple way for creating reusable components for ServiceNow using the react.js framework.

-ServiceNow is a great platfrom for building applications for Service Management however we found that the development process isn't streamlined:
+[ServiceNow](http://www.servicenow.com/) is a great platfrom for building applications for `Service Management`.

-1. There is no IDE.
-2. There is a place to store reusable JavaScript but not for HTML which goes along with it.
-The problem comes while changing the reusable script, we are not sure of all the places it is being used.
+But we found it to be lacking some features for web development that we have become accustomed to:

+1. A way to develop solutions locally in an Text Editor / IDE of our choice.
-3. Cannot write and run unit tests.
+2. Cannot write and run unit tests for JavaScript.
-4. Source control like GIT.
+3. Using a source control like GIT.
-5. Have a build process: Compress, Test and Deploy
+4. Have a build process: Compress JavaScript and CSS, Unit Test and Deploy into ServiceNow.
+5. Making the code re-usable.
+HTML is tightly coupled with JS and we would like to include the HTML along with JS into the `UI Scripts` table as well.

+We created servicenow-reactjs as a way to fill this gap.

+`servicenow-reactjs` is a yeoman generator that provides a simple way for creating [reusable components](https://facebook.github.io/react/docs/reusable-components.html) for ServiceNow using the `react.js` framework.

 ###Features provided in servicenow-reactjs:
+* Run your ServiceNow solution locally.
+With this you can use a Text Editor / IDE of your choice, use GIT for source control.
-* Live Reload of code cahnges on browser
+* Live Reload of code changes on browser.
+As soon as you save your code changes the local browser reloads with the changes.
-* Run Tests using Karma
+* Run Tests on your JS using Karma
-* Gulp tasks to compress and deploy the components to ServiceNow
+* We have used Gulp to create tasks to compress and deploy JS and CSS to ServiceNow.
-* Use GIT for source control instead of relying on ServiceNow
+* react.js enforces us to combine HTML into JS thus we can have the re-usable scripts in `UI Scripts` table.

 ##How to install
 Install `yo`, `gulp-cli`, `bower`, and `generator-servicenow-reactjs`